namrath27/ONLINE-QUIZ-APPLICATION/online-quiz-application/README.md

 - Netbeans 8.2

 ## Admin Features:
-  - Admin can add students
+  - Admins have the capability to enroll new students.
   - Add Questions to question bank
-  - View marks of student
+  - Admins can acceses and review marks of students.

 ## Student Features:
-  - Can participate in exam
+  - Students can participate in exam.
-  - View result instantly after exam
+  - View result instantly after exam.

 ## Admin credential: